eliocamp/rhelpi18n/README.md

 ## For package translators

-In the received yaml files, replace the `~` in each `translation` field by the translation of the `original` field, like in the exemple:
+In the received yaml files, replace the `~` in each `translation` field by the translation of the `original` field, like in the example:

 ```yaml
 title: